omegaphoenix/omegaphoenix.github.com/posts/2017/11/1_Coupled_Transactions.md

 Also, my CTO, Jeff, and a co-worker/contractor, Myron, helped code review the coupled transaction code.
 They suggested passing in 2 functions to make the code more testable.
 They also suggested using a closure or bind instead of passing in the transaction.
 Now I was able to test the code by passing in one good transaction and one bad one to make sure that it would error and roll back the transactions in both databases.

 By caching our select queries, we no longer ran into the Knex connection timeout but we added an exponential backoff in the exec function in case we did run into this issue again.
 I think we still have a problem where exec is called after starting a transaction so the backoff is only effective at throttling the select queries which is wrong.
+The exponential backoff code is omitted for simplicity.

 Here is our code after all those changes: